Purchase and Download

 - to store various images for faster operation

-- START AT BOOT, SET WALLPAPER
+- SET WALLPAPER

 Does TerraTime do tides?

 No, it doesn't.
 Although tides are intrinsically linked to the moon's (and sun's) gravitational pull, accurate tide times involve much more, being greatly influenced by the configuration of local waterways.
 As such, adding tides to TerraTime would greatly increase the size and complexity of the app; for example, just including the tide tables would make the app several megabytes larger.
 We believe that smartphone apps should be specialists, that they should "do one thing and do it well."